-Error Description: VPN peer-bound traffic was generated for a non-Meraki VPN peer that we did not already have an established tunnel.
+Error Description: VPN peer-bound traffic was generated towards a non-Meraki VPN peer for which we did not already have an established tunnel.
 In attempting to begin the phase 1 negotiation to establish the tunnel, we did not receive a response back from the remote side.

 Error Solution: Use some simple tests (ping, for example) to check for packet loss between the two sites.
 Take a packet capture to verify that ISAKMP traffic is being sent by the local peer.
 If the ISAKMP traffic is received and the remote side is not replying, verify that the remote side is configured to establish a tunnel with the local peer.